subugoe/metrics-website/pages/en/events/workshop2019.md

 We are happy to present our two **keynote speakers**:

-### Joe Wass and Catriona McCallum.
+### Joe Wass and Catriona MacCallum.

 ![Keynotes]({{ site.url }}/img/events/Keynotes_WS2019.jpg "Keynotes"){: style="min-width: 100%"}
 <br>
 <br>
 Joe Wass is Principal R&D Engineer and works in Crossref Labs, cooking up new products and services and finding new things to do with Crossref's data.
 He is technical lead on the Event Data project, a system for collecting and distributing events, assertions and links that occur around scholarly publications.
 This data is collected from a number of destinations across the web, and can be put to a wide range of uses, including \*metrics.

-Catriona McCallum is Director of Open Science at Hindawi.
+Catriona MacCallum is Director of Open Science at Hindawi.
 She worked i.a. as editor for PLOS and is currently Chair of the OASPA Policy Committee and a member of the Advisory Boards of OpenAire and the Royal Society (Publishing).

    <br>